-In 1736, the Holy Trinity church was built and the dead of Mardale could be buried closer to home.
+In 1736, the town gained the new Holy Trinity church, allowing the burial of Mardale’s dead closer to home.
 But just look at that photo.
-The sheep don’t seem to be particularly bothered by any spectres.
+The sheep don’t seem particularly bothered by any spectres.

 Mardale itself now lies at the bottom of the Haweswater Reservoir.
-It was submerged in 1939, and 97 sets of remains were transferred from the churchyard to Shap.
+The authorities submerged the village in 1939.
+They transferred 97 sets of remains from the churchyard to Shap.

 Seems the dead of Mardale were destined to lie in Shap come hell or high water – literally.

 A lot of the old corpse roads now only exist as footpaths.
 For the latter, few remember or know their original purpose.
 Sometimes fields give them away, especially if they’re called something like “Church-way”.